devcsar/CovidAtlas/README.md

 Correlate socio economic variables such as Keywords Trends, GDP per Capita, Country Debt, Public Transport, and other predictors for adjusting our risk and prevention model scoring.

-> Step 3: World Bank Data APIs
+> Phase 3: World Bank Data APIs

 Aggregate economic data indicators to the model such as GDP, Income Level, Total Population and Poverty Severity, to have a better understanding of the economic impact per Country:

 Complete list of [All World Bank Indicators](https://data.worldbank.org/indicator?tab=all)